Energy Storage Project:

 -

-The E Brighton Ave Project is a battery energy storage system proposed for Syracuse’s Eastside.
-It will store and deliver clean energy to the local grid, supporting New York’s transition to renewable power.
+The E Brighton Ave Project is a battery energy storage system that will store and deliver clean energy to Syracuse’s Eastside and Southside neighborhoods, supporting New York’s transition to renewable power.
 The project will help reduce the need for fossil fuel “peaker” plants, minimize the risk of rolling blackouts, and cut air pollution in local communities.

 -